dave-kennedy/motivator-old/README.md

 ### To do

 * Daily goals w/out duration
-* Repeat goals more than once per day
 * Fix labels
 * Fix capitalization in text fields
 * Save on enter key